jonlabelle/replace-tokens-action/README.md

 [^1]: A path to one or more locations.
 Wildcards are accepted.
 The default location is the current directory (`.`).
 Specify multiple paths on separate lines using a multiline string `|`.
 [^2]: `filter` only supports `*` and `?` wildcards.
+[^3]: One or more string patterns to be matched, and excluded from the results.
+Wildcard characters are accepted.
+Specify multiple exclusions on separate lines using a multiline string `|`.
+See Microsoft's [Get-ChildItem -Exclude](https://learn.microsoft.com/powershell/module/microsoft.powershell.management/get-childitem#-exclude) docs for more information.